Engineering

 For teams where this is worth the engineering time - either because you need the control, have specific compliance requirements, or have the infrastructure expertise on staff - self-hosting is a valid path.
 The specs in this guide will set you up correctly.

 For everyone else, the fully managed alternative removes all of this from your plate.
 You get a dedicated VPS provisioned and hardened automatically, the OpenClaw stack deployed and configured, all channels available from day one, ongoing security updates applied automatically, and monitoring and incident response handled for you.
+The 5-day trial includes a live agent with real AI credits, which also lets you validate whether OpenClaw's capabilities match your use case before committing to the infrastructure cost either way.

 Skip the server configuration.
 Get your agent running today.